mjordan/islandora_solution_pack_xml/README.md

 ## To do

 * Add checks for well formedness on XML and XSLT files as they are uploaded.
-* Provide Fgsearch/Solr configs for allowing the indexing of XML element content for advanced searches within using elements in XML OBJ datasteams.
 * Add checks for validity against a specific schema or DTD
   * Possible solution is to attach a schema file to the collection object as a datastream.
 * Write some additional viewers that present the XML content in interesting ways